A High-Quality Robust Diffusion Framework for Corrupted Dataset: Experiment

 \section{Experiment}

-In this section, we first show that RDGAN not only maintains but also improves three critical generative modeling criteria: fast sampling, high-fidelity generation, and mode coverage, all while ensuring stable and fast training convergence on clean datasets.
-We then carry out extensive experiments across various noisy dataset settings, demonstrating the heightened robustness of our RDGAN method to outliers.
-Finally, we conduct ablation studies, focusing on the selection of $\Psi_1^*$, $\Psi_2^*$ and the stable performance of RDGAN even when the ratio of outlier increases.
-Details of all experiments and evaluations can be found in Appendix A.
+In this section we firstly show the robustness of our model RDUOT to various corrupted datasets.
+We then show that RDUOT also possesses high-fidelity generation and fast training convergence properties on clean datasets.
+Finally, we conduct ablation studies to show the importance of choosing $\Psi$, and to verify the design of our framework in \cref{sec_method}.
+Details of all experiments and evaluations can be found in Appendix 7.